Instant Pot Spaghetti with Homemade Sauce is a fantastic dinner you can throw together in about 10 minutes. Sure beats using jarred sauce!

 If you want to use a jarred sauce rather than take the extra few minutes of making a homemade sauce, no problem, it’s so easy.
+Try this recipe Instant Pot Spaghetti and Meatballs, but if you want an incredible meal my Instant Pot Spaghetti is the way to go.

 If you don’t want to make your own sauce, I’ll tell you how in the notes section below.